Frequently Asked Questions

 Home Care Packages are for those with greater or more complex care needs.
 If you need many care and support services on an ongoing basis, you could be eligible for a Home Care Package.
 Home Care Packages provide a number of services to meet your needs.

-What else is not covered by HCP?
+What is not covered by the Home Care Packages Programme?

 -Items that would normally be purchased out of general income